By Dr Oliver Tearle (Loughborough University)

 One of Hughes’ most popular and best-known poems, this very short poem is something of a brief history of black culture from ancient times to the present.
 Hughes was extraordinarily precocious, and wrote it when he was still a teenager.

 One day, as Hughes was travelling on a train that crossed over the Mississippi River, the idea of a poem was born, and it was published a year later, in 1921.
-It’s another poem that bears the influence of Whitman, though Hughes does something very different with the expansive free verse style he learned from that nineteenth-century American verse pioneer.
+It’s another poem – which we discuss in more detail here – that bears the influence of Whitman, though Hughes does something very different with the expansive free verse style he learned from that nineteenth-century American verse pioneer.

 7. ‘Madam and the Phone Bill’.